zluo01/MediaDB/README.md

 ## Todo

 - Image optimization with caching
-- Add support for none managed folders
+- Add support for non-managed folders